from £48 /night help Price for guests, Nights

-If you're looking for luxury self-catering holiday accommodation with a home from home atmosphere, then this apartment is the ideal choice
+If you're looking for a comfortable self-catering holiday accommodation with a home from home atmosphere, then this apartment is the ideal choice

-WE PROVIDE A WELCOME TRADITIONAL CYPRIOT FOOD PACK FOR EACH OF OUR GUEST ON ARRIVAL FREE OF CHARGE TO TRULY FEEL THE CYPRIOT HOSPITALITY AND EXPERIENCE THE FIRST TOUCH with CYPRIOT CUISINE.
-ON YOUR ARRIVAL YOU WILL HAVE A FRESH MILK, WATER, COFFEE/TEA, BREAD, BUTTER, HALLOUMI( TRADITIONAL CYPRIOT GOATS MILK CHEESE) AND LOUNTZA( CYPRIOT HAM) IN THE FRIDGE.
+WE PROVIDE A WELCOME TRADITIONAL CYPRIOT FOOD PACK FOR EACH OF OUR GUESTS ON ARRIVAL FREE OF CHARGE TO TRULY FEEL THE CYPRIOT HOSPITALITY AND EXPERIENCE THE FIRST TOUCH with CYPRIOT CUISINE.
+ON YOUR ARRIVAL YOU WILL HAVE A FRESH MILK, WATER, COFFEE/TEA, BREAD, BUTTER, EGGS, HALLOUMI( TRADITIONAL CYPRIOT GOATS MILK CHEESE) AND LOUNTZA( CYPRIOT HAM) IN THE FRIDGEAS WELL AS SOME OTHER BITS AND PIECES .

 The nearest airport is Larnaca Airport, which is only 60km (35miles) from the apartment and the journey from the airport to the apartment takes less than 40 minutes.
 Paphos Airport is approximately 67km (41 miles) away and the transfer time is about 45mins.
 Getting to the apartment from the airport is simple and straightforward.
 You can hire a car, book or pick up a taxi from the airport.
 Driving in Cyprus is on the left hand side as in the UK and detailed driving instructions and maps will be provided.
 Our property manager in Limassol will be on hand in case you have any problems or questions during your stay.